Unknown academic to lead Italy into EU clash

 At the same time, 67 percent of EU citizens overall gave membership the thumbs up - the highest level since 1983 and up from 52 percent at the worst of the financial crisis in 2011.

-The overall approval included British citizens, taking part in one of their last EU surveys before Brexit next year, 53 percent of whom also backed EU membership.
+The overall approval included British citizens, who were taking part in one of their last EU surveys before Brexit next year, and 53 percent of whom also backed EU membership.